-What is a Debt Buyer
+What is a debt buyer?

 The cost to purchase your debt is usually between $0.04 and $0.14 for every dollar.
-So, if you have $10,000 in debt and the debt buyer purchases it for ten cents on the dollar, they pay $1,000 to buy your debt.
+So, if you have $10,000 in debt and the debt buyer purchases it for ten cents on the dollar, they may pay $1,000 to buy your debt.
 You still owe the $10,000, but you would pay this money to the debt buyer instead of your creditor.
 Whatever money they collect beyond the $1,000 purchase price is their return on this high-risk investment.

 Debt buyers are taking a big risk when they purchase these portfolios or “strips”.
 Usually, they are a mixed bag of different levels of delinquent accounts.
 It’s a bit like buying a storage unit at an auction or a selection of merchandise off eBay.
 You may end up with one or two cards really worth something, but the rest are largely just junk.